 Much of the story she shows us is propelled by a need to relinquish control of reality through the meditative and ritualistic practice of her art.
 She believes that life is for the now, and has decided to use her work to create beauty out of horror and to find strength from the pain and complexities of life.

 Lala studied Sociology and Religion, and is an Artha Project alumni in New York City.
 Her carreer base is in NYC, and home studio in Syracuse, NY, but she lives in the wilds of Southwest Texas, in a 1972 pop up tent with het two dogs and partner, Mixed Martial Artist Kevin Soto, as they build an off grid home studio out there.
-She is honored to have donated work to auctions benefiting Slideluck and the Happy Hearts Foundation in 2014 and to be donating and volunteering for GirlsClubNY and the Baryshnikov Arts Center in 2016, The Children’s Museum in 2017 and the BRIC Arts Gala in 2017.
+She is honored to have donated work to auctions benefiting Slideluck and the Happy Hearts Foundation in 2014 and to be donating and volunteering for GirlsClubNY, the Baryshnikov Arts Center in 2016, The Children’s Museum in 2017 and the BRIC Arts Gala in 2017.
 In 2016 she also taught at the School of Visual Art in NYC and completed multiple residencies, including Long Road Projects in Jacksonville FL and the Red Bull House of Art in Detroit, MI.
-She ended last year with over 15 group shows, multiple meta-performances, and two immersive exhibitions.
+She ended 2017 with over 15 group shows, multiple meta-performances, and two immersive exhibitions.
 2018 was full of travel, new directions in content, and her pursuit of an off grid life in the wild- for the purpose of building the infrastructure required to create even larger visions.
-In 2018 she also completed an immersive permanent installation at Facebook Headquarters in NYC, jhad her first museum exhibion at the Seligmann Art Center, and exhibited for the third year in Spring Break Art Show.
+In 2018 she also completed an immersive permanent installation at Facebook Headquarters in NYC, had her first museum exhibition at the Seligmann Art Center, and exhibited for the third year in Spring Break Art Show.
 With 2019 well underway we see a new direction not only in her style- returning to the abstract, but in her entire lifestyle.
 Make sure to follow along on the journey on her Instagram: @lala_abaddon (link at bottom of page).